obenkenobi/cypher-log/README.md

 ### Database Migrations
 #### Mongo Migrations
-Move into the directory `migrations/mongo` (this will be moved into the `microservices` directory later).
+Move into the directory `microservices/nodejs/mongo-migrator`.
 Here you will find a node.js project that migrates your mongodb database.
 You will also see a `sample.env` file and a `migrate-up-all-local.sh` file.
 You can either migrate via the terminal or an IDE, which in this case is Goland.
 We will show how to do it via both options.
 It is recommended regardless to read the terminal section even if you are using your IDE as it will inform how to set up your run configuration.
 ###### 1. Plain terminal
 In this case you will need to copy your `sample.env` file into a `.env` file.
 You will notice `MONGO_URI` is already filled with a connection string to point your locally deployed mongoDB cluster.
 Of course in staging/production